One thing many people forget when dealing with data: outliers.

 In another section of Dr. Julia Engelmann’s wonderful article for our blog, she shared a graphic depicting this difference.
 The left graphic shows a perfect (theoretical) normal distribution.
 The number of orders fluctuates around a positive average value.
 In the example, most customers order five times.
 More or fewer orders arise less often.

-The distribution on the right side is known as a “right-skewed” distribution.
+The distribution on the right side is known as a right-skewed distribution.

-In this case, it’s worth taking a look at the data using other methods than the t-test.
-(The Shapiro-Wilk test lets you test your data for normal distribution, by the way).
+In this case, it’s worth taking a look at the data using methods other than the t-test.
+(The Shapiro-Wilk test lets you test your data for normal distribution, by the way.)
 All of these were suggested in this article:

+Mann-Whitney U-Test.
 The Mann-Whitney U-Test is an alternative to the t-test when the data deviates greatly from the normal distribution.

-At its core, it belongs to the resampling methods.
-They provide reliable estimates of the distribution of variables on the basis of the observed data through random sampling procedures.
+At its core, it belongs to the resampling methods, which provide reliable estimates of the distribution of variables on the basis of the observed data through random sampling procedures.

 In any case, it helps to have a plan in place.
 As Dan Begley-Groth wrote on the Richrelevance blog:

-Whether you believe outliers don’t have a strong effect on your data and choose to leave them as is, or whether you want to trim the top and bottom 25% of your data, the important thing is that you’ve thought it through and have a strategy.
+Whether you believe that outliers don’t have a strong effect (and choose to leave them as is) or whether you want to trim the top and bottom 25% of your data, the important thing is that you’ve thought it through and have a strategy.